Lorella Cuccarini: 2011–2015: Television activities and Rapunzel: The Musical

 From 2010 to 2013, Lorella Cuccarini hosted the Sunday-special talk show Domenica in, alongside Massimo Giletti and Sonia Grey.
 In 2011, Cuccarini serves as a judge on Star Academy, a music talent show based on the Spanish reality of the same name.
 In the same year, she was honored as Commendatore della Repubblica.
 In 2012, Lorella Cuccarini made her radio debut, hosting her first radio talk show Citofonare Cuccarini on Rai Radio 1.
 In the same year she was also judge during the annual beauty contest Miss Italia.
 From 2014 to 2016 she returned to stage acting playing Mother Gothel, the main antagonist, in Rapunzel: The Musical.
-The show ran at Teatro Brancaccio in Rome for the 2014-2015 season, receiving widespread acclaim.
-For the 2015-2016 season the show embarked a national tour.
+The show ran at Teatro Brancaccio in Rome for the 2014–2015 season, receiving widespread acclaim.
+For the 2015–2016 season the show embarked a national tour.
 In 2015, Lorella Cuccarini appeared as a guest judge during the final stage of Amici di Maria De Filippi and was announced as one of the regular judges of Forte forte forte, a talent show created by Raffaella Carrà.
 However, her involvement was later scrapped and Cuccarini was replaced with Asia Argento.

 2016–2019: Nemicamatissima

 From October to November 2015, Lorella Cuccarini served as a judge on the singing competition Ti lascio una canzone, hosted by Antonella Clerici.
 In 2016, Cuccarini hosted and produced the two-night variety event Nemicamatissima, alongside her Fantastico co-star Heather Parisi.
 The show was intended as a revival of the 80s and 90s Italian variety shows in which both Cuccarini and Parisi performed.
-For the program, Cuccarini recorded a soundtrack album of the same that was released on January 2017 and promoted by the single "Tanto tempo ancora", with featured vocals by Parisi.
+For the program, Cuccarini recorded a soundtrack album of the same that was released in January 2017 and promoted by the single "Tanto tempo ancora", with featured vocals by Parisi.
 In 2018, Lorella Cuccarini became a Conad ambassador and testimonial, and returned to television acting in the second season of the Canale 5 drama series L'isola di Pietro.
 In 2019, she hosted La vita in diretta, a daily talk show with Alberto Matano.
 Cuccarini took the role for one season only being removed the following year due to conflicts with her co-host Matano.